A Sample Script To Talk With Your Kids About Separation or Divorce

 1. Start with a loving message,

-2. Then give the difficult news,
+2. Then give the problematic news,

 3. Then make reassuring comments, and